 Lateral (Experienced police officer) - Must have successfully completed an accredited Police Basic Training Academy curriculum and have a minimum of 12 months full-time service within the last 36 months (prefer current) as a sworn municipal or county officer.
 Must be at least 21 years of age and have or be able to obtain a valid Washington State Driver's License.
 Applicant must be a U.S. citizen.
 A lateral officer whose state certification is recognized by the WACJTC does not have to attend the basic academy.
-Out-of-state laterals do have to pass the WACJTC 80hr Equivalency Academy.
-Lateral officers will be placed in an eight-week abbreviated Police Training Officers program for field training.
-Lateral Officers are on Probation for twelve months from date of hire.
+Out-of-state laterals do have to pass the WACJTC 80-hour equivalency academy.
+Lateral officers will be placed in an eight-week abbreviated Police Training Officers (PTO) program for field training.
+Lateral officers are on probation for twelve months from date of hire.

 ||The following are automatic disqualifiers - Applicants should not apply to our agency if they indicate any of the following:

-- 1 or more traffic crime convictions in last 5 years (DWI, Suspended, Reckless, etc.)
+- One or more traffic crime convictions in last five years.
+(DWI, Suspended, Reckless, etc.)

-- Suspension of driver's license within past 5 years.
+- Suspension of driver's license within past five years.

 - Applicant's driving record will be carefully reviewed.